 A lifetime constant representing indefinite context lifetime.
-This value must be set to the maximum integer value in Java - Integer.MAX_VALUE.
+The value of this constant is the maximum integer value in Java - Integer.MAX_VALUE.

-6.4.3. initSecContext
+7.4.3. initSecContext

 Called by the context initiator to start the context creation process.
-This is equivalent to the stream based method except that the token buffers are handled as byte arrays instead of using stream objects.
-This method may return an output token which the application will need to send to the peer for processing by the accept call.
+This is equivalent to the stream-based method except that the token buffers are handled as byte arrays instead of using stream objects.
+This method may return an output token that the application will need to send to the peer for processing by the accept call.
 Typically, the application would do so by calling the flush() method on an OutputStream that encapsulates the connection between the two peers.
 The application can call isEstablished() to determine if the context establishment phase is complete for this peer.
 A return value of "false" from isEstablished() indicates that more tokens are expected to be supplied to the initSecContext() method.
-Note that it is possible that the initSecContext() method return a token for the peer, and isEstablished() return "true" also.
+Note that it is possible that the initSecContext() method will return a token for the peer and isEstablished() will return "true" also.
 This indicates that the token needs to be sent to the peer, but the local end of the context is now fully established.